 Or do you want some more insights into employee behavior in a typical workday?

 Time Doctor’s built-in inactivity feature tracks how long employees track idle time and puts them on a break if they’re inactive (no keyboard/mouse movement) for a defined interval.

-For maximum functionality, this productivity tracker also tracks the frequency of user activity on individual pages of a particular website.
+For maximum functionality, this employee productivity tracker also tracks the frequency of user activity on individual pages of a particular website.